 Giraffes are some of the most iconic animals on this planet!
 Everyone knows them for their long, long necks.
 Actually, my favorite features of a giraffe are its eyes!
 They have big and cute, dark eyes with natural eyeliner and enviable long eyelashes!
 A giraffe’s facial features aren’t easy to draw, especially for kids.
 They are very unique looking and there’s no real mammal out there that looks quite like a giraffe.
-We’re going to do a simplified version of a giraffe, just their face and we’re going to make it really cute and easy to follow along with!
+We’re going to do a simplified version of a giraffe, just their face and a separate tutorial for the body.
+We’re going to make it really cute and easy to follow along with!
 Let’s go!

 - Polymer Eraser

-Step-by-Step Guide on How to Draw a Giraffe Face
+Step-by-Step Guide on How to Draw a Giraffe’s Face

 - Draw an inverted “glass-like” face shape with a slightly curved line to divide the lower and upper parts of the giraffe’s face.
 Make sure that the lower part of the face is smaller than the upper portion.

 - At the top of the giraffe’s face comes two short horns on each side with circular hairy ends.

 - Then, draw two willow-shaped ears adjacently placed to each horn and highlight them by drawing another smaller willow-shape inside each.